fengxinhhh/Concis/packages/concis-react/src/Track/index.md

 ```

 Of course, based on the generality of the `Track` component itself, you can also call the `callbackTrackData` method anywhere you want to collect data by passing down the `ref` of the `Track`.

+The component itself has built-in monitoring for `url` changes.
+You can synchronously monitor `url` changes in business and obtain the data of the corresponding page.